If we want to change something, we must first understand it.

 Poverty by Age in Alamogordo

-Seeing 24.3% of our children and youth living below the poverty line isn’t just a statistic— it’s a reflection of failed leadership, inadequate vision, and poor policy.
-Imagine if Alamogordo had the lowest poverty rate in New Mexico, the highest homeownership, and schools that are truly well-funded.
-We cn demand tht kind of future.
+More than 1 in 3 of our children and youth are living below the poverty line.
+This isn’t just a statistic— it’s a reflection of failed leadership, inadequate vision, and poor policy.
+Imagine if Otero had the lowest poverty rate in New Mexico, the highest homeownership, and schools that are truly well-funded.
+We can demand that kind of future.
 It starts with holding power accountable and building together what we deserve.

 Housing Occupation